rehrar/monero-site-framework/copy/home.md

 ## What is Monero?

-### Secure
+### Monero is secure

-Using the power of a distributed peer-to-peer consensus network, every transaction is cryptographically secured.
-Individual accounts have a 25 word mnemonic seed displayed when created, which can be written down to back up the account.
-Account files are encrypted with a passphrase to ensure they are worthless if stolen.
+Monero can't be hacked to steal your funds, due to the power of distributed consensus, which you can read about [here]().
+This means that you are responsible for your money, and don't have to trust any entity to keep it safe for you.

-### Private
+### Monero is private

-Monero uses a cryptographically sound system that allows you to send and receive funds without your transactions being publicly visible on the blockchain (the distributed ledger of transactions).
-This ensures that your purchases, receipts, and other transfers remain private by default.
+The power of the blockchain usually increases security at the cost of privacy, but with [Monero's sophisticated privacy-centric technology](/get-started/how-it-works.html), you get all of the security benefits of the blockchain without any of the privacy trade-offs.

-### Untraceable
+### Monero is untraceable

-By taking advantage of ring signatures, a special property of certain types of cryptography, Monero enables untraceable transactions.
-This means it's ambiguous which funds have been spent, and thus extremely unlikely that a transaction could be linked to particular user.
+By taking advantage of ring signatures, Monero makes it ambiguous which funds have been spent, and thus extremely unlikely that a transaction could be linked to particular user.

 ### Fungible

+Because of the on-by-default nature of the privacy technologies, Monero is fungible, meaning one Monero will always be equal to another.
+This means you won't hae to worry about Monero blacklisted by exchanges or vendors.

-Utilizing the above technologies, Monero has become the first truly fungible digital currency.
-In other words, one Monero will always be equal to another, because of the on-by-default nature of the privacy technologies.
+Monero is the only truly fungible digital currency, meaning, one Monero will always be equal to another, because of the on-by-default nature of the privacy technologies.
 There will never be such a thing as blacklisted Monero.

 ## Downloads
 - ### Monero for Windows